aws/aws-eks-best-practices/content/security/docs/pods.md

 ### Pod Security Standards (PSS) and Pod Security Admission (PSA)

-In response to the PSP deprecation and the ongoing need to control pod security out-of-the-box, with a native Kubernetes solution, the Kubernetes [Auth Special Interest Group](https://github.com/kubernetes/community/tree/master/sig-auth) created the [Pod Security Standards (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
+In response to the PSP deprecation and the ongoing need to control pod security out-of-the-box, with a built-in Kubernetes solution, the Kubernetes [Auth Special Interest Group](https://github.com/kubernetes/community/tree/master/sig-auth) created the [Pod Security Standards (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
 The PSA effort includes an [admission controller webhook project](https://github.com/kubernetes/pod-security-admission#pod-security-admission) that implements the controls defined in the PSS.
 This admission controller approach resembles that used in the PAC solutions.

 According to the Kubernetes documentation, the PSS _"define three different policies to broadly cover the security spectrum.
 These policies are cumulative and range from highly-permissive to highly-restrictive."_